abhinavkashyap/sciwing/README.md

 - **Extensible** - SciWING enables easy addition of new datasets and provides command line tools for it.
 It enables addition of custom modules which are PyTorch modules.

-You can find our arxiv paper here: https://arxiv.org/abs/2004.03807
+You can find our technical report  here: https://arxiv.org/abs/2004.03807

 ## Installation